Chapter 4 : Chapter 3

 “How old were you when, you know...?”

 “Five.
 So it’s barely within my span of memory.
-All I know is my dad offended someone at work and they arranged to have Greyback set on me.
-They didn’t take me to St. Mungo’s, afraid that I would be completely ostracized from the wizarding community, as most werewolves are.
-But we moved here almost immediately.
-I’m sure it upset them to leave, my parents were pretty old, even then, and they had lived in that home all their lives together.
+All I know is I was taken from my room and bitten.
+My parents didn’t take me to St. Mungo’s, afraid that I would be completely ostracized from the wizarding community, as most werewolves are.
+But we did move here almost immediately.
+I’m sure it upset them to leave their original village, my parents were young, they had been working to make it their home together, had probably just started making close friends.
 But to keep the neighbors safe they moved.
 Ever since then I’ve been here.”

 “Wow, you were so young, so you’ve been like this forever basically?
 And your parents sound like good people.
-But- what’s a greyback?
+But- do you know who bit you?
 And St. Mungo’s?”

 He seemed distraught once again.
 I could guess why, he hated this Greyback guy so much for biting him and probably plenty others but then he had bitten me.
-“You’re not like this Greyback, you didn’t set yourself up to attack me.
-I don’t know you too well, but first impression- you seem okay, and I can’t hate you for this, by the time I fully understand the repercussions of this bite, I’ll also understand how out of control you were.”
+“You’re not like that werewolf, you didn’t set yourself up to attack me.
+You didn't break into my house.
+I don’t know you at all, but first impression- you seem okay, and I can’t hate you for this, by the time I fully understand the repercussions of this bite, I’ll also understand how out of control you were.”

 “Thanks.
 Really.”
 Remus looked thoughtful, now.
 A more relaxed expression was on his face than before.
-In a tone lighter than I expected, he continued speaking about Greyback, “You know, before I knew the circumstances, I used to totally pity the werewolf who bit me.
-I thought that like me, he had no idea what he had caused.
+In a tone lighter than I expected, he continued speaking, “You know, before I knew the circumstances, I used to pity the werewolf who bit me.
+I thought that, like me, he had no idea what he had caused.
 Before my dad passed away, he told me it was his fault.
-That he had refused to misreport numbers or something, some business jargon I did not understand at the time, and it infuriated some man and, well, it was taken out on me.
+Gave no explanation because I did not ask for one, I couldn't not with him so sick.
+Just that it was his fault.
 I wasn’t an accident.
 I was intentional.”

 “Well, I was an accident.
 And we’ll try not to make it again, shall we?”
 I smiled, trying to lighten the mood.
 Remus’ story had practically cast a grey cloud atop of the cabin.
 He looked back at me, a smile close to appearing on his lips, just not quite.